An Interview with Marilyn Miller

-How can undergraduate students prepare themselves if they are interested in studying forensic science at the graduate level?
+How can undergraduate students prepare themselves if they are interested in studying at the graduate level?

-All of the forensic science graduate programs in the United States require students to have an undergraduate degree in a natural science, but not necessarily in forensic science.
+All of the graduate programs in the United States require students to have an undergraduate degree in a natural science, but not necessarily in forensics.
 Bachelors degrees in physics, chemistry, biology or related fields are acceptable.
 We require the GRE test, and laboratory experience will be very helpful for prospective graduate students.

 When selecting graduate schools, students should check for accreditation.
-The Forensic Science Educational Programs Accreditation Commission, or FEPAC, evaluates and accredits forensic science programs across the country.
+The Forensic Science Educational Programs Accreditation Commission, or FEPAC, evaluates and accredits related programs across the country.
 FEPAC accreditation means that the university has met the standards of professionalism and knowledge that the field requires.
-However, not every school that has a graduate program in forensic science is FEPAC accredited.
+However, not every school that has a graduate program on this subject is FEPAC accredited.

-What advice do you have for students interested in studying forensic science?
+What advice do you have for students interested in studying this subject?

 Students cannot be successful unless they are very comfortable with the study of physical sciences.
 Also, I would be remiss if I did not also warn prospective students to behave themselves.
 Forensic scientists and the people who they work with are a conservative crowd.
 Forensic laboratories do not hire people with criminal records or who associate with criminals.